miniicey/miniicey/README.md

 ## 💡 About Me

 I like building things that are clean, simple, and actually useful.
-Right now I’m mainly focusing on improving my frontend skills.
+Right now I’m mainly focusing on improving my data analytics skills.

 ---